+The database presented here consists of about 157,000 KiK-net strong ground motion records that were automatically processed using a protocol described in detail by Dawood et al. (2014).
 The automated protocol includes the selection of corner frequencies for band-pass filtering.
 In addition, a comprehensive set of metadata was compiled for each record.
 As a part of the metadata collection, two algorithms were used to identify dependent and independent earthquakes.
 Earthquakes are also classified into active crustal or subduction type events; most of the GM records correspond to subduction type earthquakes.
-A flatfile with all the metadata and the spectral acceleration of the processed records is given.
+The compilation of the metadata is described in detail in Dawood et al. (2014) and Dawood (2014).
+Some of the most relevant metadata includes:

 Researchers should cite this work as follows: